 The exhibition encompasses three diegetic prototypes, Eveology, Liberbio and Microhack.
 Existing as functional objects within three different fictional worlds, the devices invite users to enter these scenarios and question them.

 Inspired by Eve and Adam’s myth, Eveology is a bioreactor that incubates apples to grow with specific microorganisms beneficial to women’s health.
 Researching tomorrow’s transhumanism, Liberbio is an in-mouth necklace that monitors oral microbiota to boost brain performance.
 A nasal implant, Microhack imagines a world where people voluntarily infect themselves with a fungus to cause both a political and ecological impact.

-These thought-provoking devices, which might be understood in all their complexity and corresponding fictions, exemplify the rise of DIY science.
-According to our individual needs, we might influence our health while reflecting on the futures, technologies, and society we want.
+These thought-provoking devices, which might be understood in all their complexity and corresponding fiction, exemplify the rise of DIY science.
+According to our individual needs, we might influence our health while reflecting on the future, technologies, and society we want.

 For Imprudence, speculative design means making visible what is invisible.
 Materialising possible and radical outcomes of possible present choices is the perfect way to understand their impacts.
 Telling people that climate change is coming or that today’s techno-based philosophy destroys the social realm is one thing.
 Showing to people what it means is another.

 This space allows designers to explore boundless thoughts to prototype and construct truly different futures within ‘the symbiotic real’.
-As Julien Tauvel commented, to create true interspecies relationships, to value symbiotic systems over capitalistic exploitation, we need an instruction book, a user manual.
-This is where designers, speculative and non-speculative, have a role to play.
+As Julien Tauvel commented, to create true interspecies relationships and to value symbiotic systems over capitalistic exploitation, we need an instruction book, and a user manual.
+This is where speculative and non-speculative designers have a role to play.
 We must create new cool imaginaries based upon such paradigm change, making them more desirable than the futuristic and heavily technological-based ones.
 We need people to want more bacteria as a friend than a flying hoverboard.